Softnet-Free/.github/profile/README.md

 ## Resources for developers

+**Softnet MS**.
 Softnet Free provides a management system called Softnet MS for managing devices and clients that utilize the Softnet platform. "[The User Guide to Softnet Management System](https://softnet-free.github.io/softnet-ms/)" is a guide to Softnet MS designed for both developers and users.

-### Softnet Endpoint Library (Java)
+**Softnet Endpoint Library (Java)**.
+This section provides resources related to the Softnet endpoint library written in Java.

 * [Softnet Endpoint Library (Java)](https://github.com/Softnet-Free/softnet-java/) / This is a repo for the Softnet endpoint library written in Java SE 1.7.
 It works on Linux platforms, Raspbian, Android 5.0 and later versions;